SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 Here you can see that the major difference between a Transform Gem and a DataSource Gem is

 1. The Source/Target Gem extends `DatasetSpec`
 2. It has two Dialog functions: `sourceDialog` and `targetDialog`.
-They return both a `DatasetDialog` object whereas for any Transform Gem, the dialog function returns a `Dialog` object.
+They return both a `DatasetDialog` object, whereas for any Transform Gem, the dialog function returns a `Dialog` object.
 3. The `ComponentCode` class has two apply functions: `sourceApply` and `targetApply` for Source and Target modes respectively.

 There is no change in `onChange` and `validate` functions.